 - Is the product a bad fit?
 Perhaps you can direct the client to another product that will better serve his or her needs.

-- Maybe something in your process failed?
-It happens.
-Packages get lost, things arrive broken or incomplete.
+- Did something in your process fail?
+It happens—packages get lost, things arrive broken or incomplete.
 How can you make it right?

 - Is the customer simply lashing out?
 We all have bad days.
 How can you take this and turn it into a positive experience for the customer?